 - My partner gets quiet and distances.

-- One of us gets too emotionally reactive.
+- We get too emotionally reactive.

 - I hate feeling lonely and far apart.